Nakayiza-Hellen-Raudha/4-Book-Chapter-Report/README.md

 # 4-Book-Chapter-Report
-This contains the summary of the book, DISTRIBUTED SYSTEMS Concepts and Design Fifth Edition By George Coulouris, Jean Dollimore, Tim Kindberg and Gordon Blair
+This contains the summary and Concept Map of the book, DISTRIBUTED SYSTEMS Concepts and Design Fifth Edition By George Coulouris, Jean Dollimore, Tim Kindberg and Gordon Blair